Welcome to Rousseau's Hockey Clinic

 We are currently accepting applications for the following clinics….

-Our Summer Youth clinics offer three divisions catering to players age 5 through 16.
-We are offering divisions at the Family Ice Center in Falmouth, the Norway Savings Bank Arena in Auburn, and the Maine Ice Vault in Augusta.
-All of our Summer Youth Clinics will skate for seven consecutive weeks beginning the week of July 8 and each division will skate for two hours each week for seven consecutive weeks through mid-August.
+Our Summer Youth clinics offer three divisions catering to players age 5 through 15.
+We are offering divisions at the Family Ice Center in Falmouth and the Norway Savings Bank Arena in Auburn.
+All of our Summer Youth Clinics will skate for seven consecutive weeks beginning the week of July 121 and each division will skate for two hours each week for seven consecutive weeks through mid-August.
 The first hour is a practice session where the curriculum will focus on individual skating, puck control and passing skills.
 The second hour is a controlled scrimmage where we will concentrate on increasing the speed of play and offering individual instruction during playing time.

 (click here for more information)